Blockchain gaming

 Any game that features distributed planning and authority, and is designed to resist single points of failure could be described as “decentralized”.
 For me, I use the phrase “decentralized game” to refer almost exclusively to games that require a computer or similar electronic device.

-This doesn’t necessitate the use of a blockchain; however, given that blockchains are a solution to trust in a public adversarial network then it is an obvious technology to use for decentralized games which are necessarily online and public (think MMOs).
+The definitions do not necessitate the use of a blockchain; however, given that blockchains are a solution for providing trust in a public adversarial network then it is an obvious technology to use for decentralized games which are necessarily online and public (think MMOs).
 However, as noted above, the use of a blockchain within a software stack does not guarantee decentralization.
 A centralized game with NFTs glued on to the side doesn’t decentralize much.

 I think decentralized games really need: